-- Think Wild Education- programming for local schools and organizations
+• Think Wild Education- workshops, events and programming for local schools, businesses, organizations and the public

 THINK WILD'S VISION FOR OUR COMMUNITY

-A wildlife hospital to treat and rehabilitate native birds and mammals – providing species-specific care for birds and animals that become orphaned or injured so they can be successfully released back to the wild.
+- Central Oregon's dedicated wildlife hospital to treat and rehabilitate native wildlife – providing species-specific care, reuniting, and fostering for animals that become orphaned or injured so they can be successfully released back to the wild.

 • Focus on prevention through education

-• Foster respectful, productive partnerships with regulating agencies and individual rehabbers in the region
+• Foster respectful, productive partnerships with regulating agencies, non-profits, and private and public landholders in the region

-• Provide humane care that complies with regulating agency requirements
+• Provide humane and natural history-based care that exceeds regulating agency requirements and national averages

 • Commitment to goal of releasing each viable animal back into the wild